What's in the best mouthwash for bad breath?

 There are several reasons that a common mouthwash can fall down on the job.
 The likeliest - and yet the least talked about, by mouthwash makers anyway - is alcohol.

 That's right.
 The alcohol in mouthwash not only inhibits its bad-breath-fighting properties but can actually give you halitosis!
 This isn't for its lack of potency.
-After all, alcohol works reasonably well to kill oral bacteria, which are like little bad breath factories.
+After all, alcohol works reasonably well to knock out some oral bacteria, which are like little bad breath factories.
 No, the reason that alcohol is a mouthwash's Achilles heel is because it leads to dryness.

 Alcohol evaporates at a lower temperature than water, which is why rubbing alcohol or hand sanitizer dries on surfaces so fast.
 The same is true for the alcohol in a typical mouthwash - it leaves your mouth drier than before.
 In this state, your palate is left vulnerable to microbes, which can recolonize your tongue in hours, leaving you stinking once more.

-Only specialty, alcohol-free mouthrinses can eliminate oral odor without the use of alcohol.
-These products typically use all-natural ingredients that kill bacteria by oxygenating your mouth instead of parching it.
+Only specialty, alcohol-free mouthrinses can alleviate oral odor without the use of alcohol.
+These products typically use healthier ingredients that specifically target anaerobic bacteria by oxygenating your mouth instead of parching it.

 Another thing to avoid in a mouthwash is sodium lauryl sulfate, or SLS.
 This chemical is a detergent designed to make a rinse foam.
 It is also extremely irritating to sensitive mouth tissue.
 Avoid it at all costs!